cjmet/AhMediaPlayer/README.md

 <br>

 ## Dev Blog
+*  Made progress on window size and location, as well as learning the initial basics of xaml layout.
 *  **MAKE SURE your DbSet data uses PROPERTIES and not fields nor variables!**
   * USE: **public string Name { get; set; }**
   * not: _public string Name;_